-2022 2021
+2023 2022

 CAD'000 CAD'000

 Income recognised in relation to the bitumen royalty agreement

-(note 31(c)) 2,824 4,715
+(note a) 6,978 2,824

-Government grants (note) 34 -
+Government grants (note b) - 34

+Written-off on trade payables 2,374 -

-Bank interest income 6 4
+Bank interest income 7 6

-Income from waived of interest expense on senior notes,

-including yield maintenance premium (note 35(c)) - 39,528

-Income from over-provision of interest arising from other loan 1,567
+Others 463

-2,864 45,814
+9,822 2,864

-Note: During the year ended December 31, 2022, the government grants are recognised of approximately CAD34,000 (2021: nil) in respect of COVID-19-related subsidies which related to Employment Support Scheme provided by the Government of Hong Kong Special Administrative Region under the Anti-Epidemic Fund.
-Government grants has been recognised as other income on a systematic basis over the periods in which the Group recognises the staff costs for which the government grants are intended to compensate.
+- (a) For the year ended December 31, 2023, the Group recognised the income in relation to bitumen royalty agreement, including i) approximately of CAD5,000,000 (2022: nil) represented that a payment from the royalty agreement with Burgess Energy Holdings L.L.C. ("Burgess") from the aggregate consideration subject to the terms and conditions stipulated therein; and ii) approximately of CAD1,978,000 (2022: CAD2,824,000) represented that a reimbursement made by Burgess to the Group in respect of mineral and surface lease rental borne by the Group in accordance with the terms of the agreement.
+For details, please refer to the note 31(c) to the consolidated financial statements. - (b) For the year ended December 31, 2022, the government grants is approximately CAD34,000 in respect of COVID-19-related subsidies which related to Employment Support Scheme provided by the Government of Hong Kong Special Administrative Region under the Anti-Epidemic Fund.
+The government grants has been recognised as other income on a systematic basis over the periods in which the Group recognises the staff costs for which the government grants are intended to compensate.
 The Group recognised as other income for the year as the Group fulfilled all the relevant granting criteria.